ellysh/dota2-counter-picker/README.md

 2. How many of the picked heroes are good against this one?
 3. How many of the picked heroes are works well with this one?

 Let's consider an example with the window on the screenshot above.
 The enemy team has picked two heroes: Mars and Monkey King.
 Both of them are bad against Batrider.
 Thus, Batrider gets scores "2 0 0".
-If you pick Batrider in the game, it will be a good choice in this case.
+If you pick Batrider for your team, it will be a good choice in this case.

 At the same time, Monkey King is bad against Spectre but Mars is good against her.
 Thus, Spectre gets scores "1 1 0".
 She is still highlighted red because her bad and good scores are equal.
 She will get the green color in case of "1 2 0" scores for example.
 If you pick Spectre against Mars and Monkey King, probably you will have a tough game.

+There are three buttons with red, green and blue color at the bottom of the window.
+You can press each button and filter the highlighted heroes.
+If you press the red button, only heroes which are strong against the chosen one will be highlighted.
+The green and blue buttons work the same for "good against..." and "works well with..." heroes.

 You can cancel the current selection of heroes by the *Esc* button.